NodeCPT/nodecpt.github.com/_posts/2012-02-16-nodecpt-social.md

 If you are interested in taking part in this node.js user group, please join us on thursday for a couple of beers and some interesting conversation.

-We are hoping to get a handle on the size of the community and it's general interests.
+We are hoping to get a handle on the size of the community and its general interests.
 This information will help us plan the format and content of future meetups.